Cobordism categories and moduli spaces of odd dimensional manifolds: Preliminaries on Spaces of Manifolds

 \subsection{Homological preliminaries}

-We will need to work with the homology groups of elements of $\bPsi_{\theta}(\R^{\infty})$, which are in general non-compact manifolds.
-This forces us to introduce some preliminary definitions, notation, and terminology. \begin{defn} Let $X$ be a topological space.
-For each $k \in \Z_{\geq 0}$, the group $H^{\cpt}_{k}(X)$ is defined to be the inverse limit,
+We will need to work with homology groups of elements of $\bPsi_{\theta}(\R^{\infty})$, which are in general non-compact manifolds, and it turns out that for our purposes the locally finite/Borel-Moore homology $H^{lf}_*$ as defined in \cite{Spa} is a convenient set-up.
+We shall only really have to consider $H^{lf}_k(M,A)$ for an $m$-manifold $M$ with a closed codimension $0$ submanifold $A$ both of which have cylindrical ends (see Definition \ref{defn: cylindrical ends} below).
+In this case

-where the limit is taken over all compact subspaces $K \subseteq X$.
-The assignment $X \mapsto H^{\cpt}_{k}(X)$ is functorial with respect to proper maps between spaces.